ABOUT ME

 Naps

-Creatives wanting to press pause on the “businessy stuff” and get back to why they do what they do
+Creatives drowning in the businessy stuff, and creatives who needed to press pause on all of it and remember why they do what they do.

 A leader trying to figure out how to marry their work life and all their other authentic lives